abhishek-ram/pyas2/docs/installation.rst

 -------------------
 Upgrading to the latest version of ``pyAS2`` is a straight forward procedure.
 We will use ``pip`` to update the package to the latest version and `django's migrations <https://docs.djangoproject.com/en/1.8/topics/migrations/>`_ framework to migrate the database to reflect any changes made to the models.

-Run the following commands to upgrade to the latest version
+Run the following commands to upgrade to the latest version:

 .. code-block:: console